 Anxious You’re Getting Burned Out?
-Here’s How To Overcome It
+4 Strategies To Reclaim Balance

 Many people worry that they’re getting burned out.
 Too much work, too much life, too little self-care and burnout is around the corner.
 But is burnout really what you think it is?
 For many people, the experience of being burned out is ultimately the result of a messy relationship between the fears that you might be burning out against poor management of day-to-day stress.

 The bottom line for most of us is that we have stress.
 At times more stress than we like.
 Work, kids, finances, mental health, relationships… they can all weigh you down.
-But, perhaps instead of lingering in anxiety that you’re getting burned out, the smarter tactic is to learn how to think positively about the stress, as if it’s a warning sign sending you an important message.
+But, perhaps instead of lingering in anxiety that you’re getting burned out, the smarter tactic is to investigate what you can do with your anxiety.
+One thing always in our control is to think of anxiety and stress as warning signs sending you important messages.

 According to Kelly McGonigal’s 2013 TedTalk, how you think about stress is actually more dangerous to your health than the stress itself.
 If you’re feeling anxious all the time or your thoughts are peppered with nagging worries, your energy is focused on the negative side of stress.

-The key to a healthier relationship with stress lies in learning how to think positively about all that’s on your plate.
-From there, it’s important to learn that your stress won’t hurt you, provided that you pay attention to it and deal with it when it reaches a peek.
+The key to a healthier relationship with stress lies in thinking more positively about all it.
+From there, remember your stress can’t hurt you if you pay attention to it, and use it for motivation to problem-solve when it reaches a peek.

-The common experience of burnout seems to be when people have endured stress for so long that it reaches a tipping point which is hard to return from.
+We feel burned out when stress for so long that it reaches a tipping point, from which it feels hard to come back.

 1. Don’t Fight Your Stress